-There’s something strange and beautiful about perusing the menus of McDonald’s restaurants from around the world.
-Each unexpected item hints at the great unknown and the smallness of each person’s orbit.
-Every paneer-based sandwich, every bean dish, every red rice porridge is a symbol of the vastness of human experience.
+There's something strange and beautiful about perusing the menus of McDonald's restaurants from around the world.
+Each unexpected item hints at the great unknown and the smallness of each person's orbit.
+Every paneer-based sandwich, bean dish, and bulgogi burger is a symbol of the vastness of human experience.
 And just as powerfully, the vast majority of each menu is the same.

 The Big Spicy Paneer